AngelinaGentaz/An-introduction-to-epidemiological-modelling/Main_paper.md

 # An introduction to epidemiological modelling

-> All models are wrong, but some are usefull
+> "All models are wrong, but some are usefull"
 Georges Box

 # 1 Introduction